TeamPuzel/Crates/README.md

 It is very minimal in design and implementation and written in Zig.

+On macOS this application depends on my [Objective-Zig](https://github.com/TeamPuzel/Objective-Zig) library.

 Building does not install anything on the system.
 Instead the binary can install the system files by itself:
 ```sh
 zig build